Department: Community Development

 - Skill in oral and written communication.

-The supervisor assigns work in terms of general instructions.
-The supervisor spot-checks completed work for compliance with procedures, accuracy, and the nature and propriety of the final results.
+The GIS Administrator assigns work in terms of department goals and objectives.
+The supervisor spot-checks completed work for compliance with procedures and the nature and propriety of the final results.

-Guidelines include relevant city codes and city and department policies and procedures.
-These guidelines are generally clear and specific but may require some interpretation in application.
+Guidelines include federal, state, and local laws; city and county ordinances and regulations; USPS addressing guidelines; and city and department policies and procedures.
+These guidelines require judgment, selection, and interpretation in application.

 Complexity/scope of work

-- The work consists of related code enforcement duties.
-Strict regulations, combined with the unique nature of each case in question, contribute to the complexity of the work.
+- The work consists of varied administrative and technical duties.
+The unique nature of each request contributes to the complexity of the position.

-- Contacts are typically with co-workers, other city employees, property owners, law enforcement personnel, court personnel, and members of the general public.
+- Contacts are typically with coworkers, supervisors, surveyors, developers, post office, state/federal agencies, other city/county personnel, USPS employees, 911 staff, and members of the general public.

-- Contacts are typically to give or exchange information, resolve problems, and negotiate, defend, or settle matters.
+- Contacts are typically to exchange information, resolve problems, motivate persons, provide services, or to justify or settle matters.

 Physical demands/work environment

-- The work is typically performed while sitting at a desk or table or while intermittently sitting, standing, stooping, or walking.
+- The work is typically performed while sitting at a desk or table or while intermittently sitting, standing, or stooping.
+The employee occasionally lifts light objects, uses tools or equipment requiring a high degree of dexterity, and distinguishes between shades of color.

-- The work is typically performed outdoors, occasionally in cold or inclement weather.
+- The work is typically performed in an office and outdoors, occasionally in cold or inclement weather.

 Supervisory and Management Responsibility